 NASCO's goal in relation to the management of salmon fisheries is to promote the diversity and abundance of salmon stocks and maintain all stocks above their conservation limits.
-Under NASCO's 1998 'Agreement on Adoption of a Precautionary Approach' it is stated that application of the Precautionary Approach to salmon fishery management requires that conservation limits and management targets be set for each river and that Stock Rebuilding Programmes are developed for stocks that are below their conservation limits.
+Under its 1998 'Agreement on Adoption of a Precautionary Approach' it is stated that application of the Precautionary Approach to salmon fishery management requires that conservation limits (CLs) and management targets (MTs) be set for each river and that Stock Rebuilding Programmes are developed for stocks that are below their CLs.
 NASCO's 'Guidelines for the Management of Salmon Fisheries' state that:

-- conservation limits should be established for all river stocks of salmon, or where conservation limits have not been established, alternative measures should be used that are effective and appropriate in defining adequate stock levels; - fishing on stocks that are below their conservation limits should not be permitted, but if such fishing is allowed on the basis of overriding socioeconomic factors, it should be limited to a level that will still permit stock recovery within a stated timeframe; - fisheries on mixed-stocks pose particular difficulties for management, since rational management of these fisheries requires knowledge of the stocks that contribute to the fishery and their status, and that management actions should aim to protect the weakest of the contributing stocks.
+- CLs should be established for all river stocks of salmon, or where CLs have not been established, alternative measures should be used that are effective and appropriate in defining adequate stock levels; - fishing on stocks that are below their CLs should not be permitted, but if such fishing is allowed on the basis of overriding socio-economic factors it should be limited to a level that will still permit stock recovery within a stated timeframe; - fisheries on mixed-stocks pose particular difficulties for management, since rational management of these fisheries requires knowledge of the stocks that contribute to the fishery and their status, and that management actions should aim to protect the weakest of the contributing stocks.